2 great reasons to buy: Living off base and home appreciation

 Camp Smith is located atop a ridge of the Koolau mountains, boasting a stunning view.
 The 224-acre site is headquarters to the Pacific Command (PACOM), which is responsible for all military operations throughout the Pacific and Indian Oceans.
 It is also home of the Fleet Marine Force, Pacific.
 Nearby neighborhoods include Aiea, Salt Lake, Waimalu, Pearl City, Kaneohe, Waipahu, and Mililani.

 NCTAMA PAC JBPHH Wahiawa Annex is the largest communication station in the world.
 It is located about three miles north of the neighborhood of Wahiawa on 700 acres in the Koolau mountain forests.
 Command mission is to provide communications to all Naval commands in the Pacific area as well as to Army, Marine Corps, Coast Guard, and Air Force commands.
 Other nearby neighborhoods include Haleiwa, Waialua, Mililani, Waipahu, and Pearl City.
+What is there to do on MCTAMS PAC?
+There is a bowling center, fitness center, and a library on this 700-acre base filled with trees.

 At the bottom of the Waianae mountain range in central Oahu is Schofield Barracks, the largest army base on the island.
 Schofield Barracks is home of the 25th Infantry Division and 8th Theatre Sustainment Command.
 Most of the three-story barracks were built between 1914 and 1933, bringing to life the history of the base.
 Close by neighborhoods include Wahiawa, Haleiwa, Waialua, Mililani, Waipahu, and Pearl City.

 The highly visible pink walls of Tripler Hospital are an architectural icon to Oahu residents.
 Tripler Hospital is located on Moanalua Ridge near Fort Shafter and provides both inpatient and outpatient services to active duty, retired, and veteran personnel and their families.
 Nearby neighborhoods include Moanalua, Salt Lake, Kalihi, Honolulu, and Aiea.
+Within Tripler there is a pool, gym, post office, express exchange, barber, chapel, and other services.

 Historical moments on this installation include the first non-stop flight to the mainland in 1927 and the first flight by a woman, Amelia Earhart, to California in 1935.
 Now Wheeler Army Airfield is used by the 25th Infantry Division (Light).
 Convenient neighborhoods to Wheeler are Mililani, Waipio, Wahiawa, Haleiwa, Waialua, Pearl City, and Waipahu.
+Wheeler is smaller but does have a golf course, elementary and middle school, gym, and medical and dental offices nearby.